Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

 \subsection{Relative Pose Parameterization}

 We need to parametrize the relative pose of multi-camera systems.
-Rotation can be parameterized by Cayley parametrization, quaternions, Euler angles, direction cosine matrix (DCM), etc. Cayley and quaternion parameterizations have shown superiority in minimal problems~\cite{zhao2020minimal}.
-Rotation $\mathbf{R}$ using Cayley parameterization can be written as
+Rotation can be parameterized using Cayley parametrization, quaternions, Euler angles, direction cosine matrix (DCM), etc. Cayley and quaternion parameterizations have demonstrated superiority in minimal problems~\cite{zhao2020minimal}.
+Rotation matrix $\mathbf{R}$ using Cayley parameterization can be expressed as

 where $[1,q_x,q_y,q_z]^T$ is a homogeneous quaternion vector.
 Rotation matrix $\R$ using quaternion parameterization can be written as